AsharGit/Web-ICP/README.md

 ICP-9: This ICP we learn how to create a working application that can take an order.

 ICP-10: This ICP we learn how to create a application that uses an API to get and display information.

+ICP-11: This ICP we learn how to create an application that uses the built in sensor functions of android.